acenet-arc/paraview-introduction/_episodes/01-introduction.md

 ## Sources

-Sources in Paraview are sources of data, which can be operated on using using filters.
+Sources in Paraview are sources of data, which can be operated on by filters.
 This can be a file, or any item in the *Sources* menu, such as text, shapes, point or line sources.
-Some filters can combine sources together.This can be particularly useful in when restructuring data onto different grids, for example.
+Some filters can combine sources together.
+This can be particularly useful in when restructuring data onto different grids, for example.